Integrate OpenTelemetry Traces

 This configuration will:

-- Export traces to the Causely mediator using the OTLP gRPC Exporter
+- Export metrics and traces to the Causely mediator using the OTLP gRPC Exporter

 - Filter out internal spans using the Filter Processor